danielegiulianini/qu-bft/README.md

 ### Demo

+The following instructions apply after having deployed the app like explained [before](#how-to-deploy).

 The demo app allows the user to interact with a distributed counter backed by an already set up cluster made of five Q/U replicas (the minimum required to tolerate one byzantine server) via a predefined set of commands.